manbehindthemadness/arcache/docs/index.rst

 A serialized slug-cache for Python using PIL and TKinter.

-RCache is designed to take image generation logic in the form of a callback and "slugify" the the name and arguments.
+RCache is designed to take image generation logic in the form of a callback and "slugify" the name and arguments.
-It will then use this to key the output into a pickled memory cache housed with an OrderedDict() object.
+It will then use this to key the output into a pickled memory cache housed within an ``OrderedDict()``.
 This allows for many variations of smaller image "constructors" to be stored for reuse when producing more complex composites.

 Placement